rmaicle/sut/README.md

 The configuration file directory must be specified to the compiler using the `-J` option.
-This commandline option tells the compiler where to look for `string imports`.
+This command-line option tells the compiler where to look for `string imports`.

 ~~~
 dmd -J=<directory> ...